schnittchen/carafe/docs/CustomTasks.md

 ## Where to put custom tasks and where to trigger them

-When you have only 1-2 short custom tasks, you can keep them in `config/deploy.rb`.
+If your tasks are only a few, short snippets, you can keep them in `config/deploy.rb`.
 Otherwise, put them into a file matching the pattern `lib/capistrano/tasks/*.rake`, and they will automatically be available.

-Use `before` or `after` hooks only from `config/deploy.rb`, not from a `.rake` file, and avoid placing hooks in a stage config file.

 ## Ecto and Phoenix task snippets